Last 10 days of Ramadan begin: Why UAE residents will skip sleep for special late-night prayers

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 Qiyam al-Layl holds profound significance for many Muslims around the world and they actively participate in this blessed practice.
-Muslims believe that they find themselves in a spiritual cleansing during this period.
+Muslims believe that they will be spiritually cleansed during this period.

 'No distance between me and Allah'